Often when I talk to people about productivity, they say they've tried many apps and tools, but never found one that sticks. I've done this too.

 2. Save time by turning on Smart Time Detection.
 This will allow you to set a task's duration simply by typing a number after the title eg 'Reply to emails 10' will create a task called 'Reply to emails' and assign a duration of 10 minutes

 3. Have tasks related to the same project?
-Assign them the same emoji to visually group tasks together.
+Assign them the same or related emojis to visually group tasks together.
 You can also change the default emoji by choosing one while you're adding a new task

 4. Help to reduce time blindness by turning on start and end times for each task